redhat-gpte-labs/practical-intro-to-container-security/lab7.md

 #### Atomic images

-Have a look at the atomic-images man page to read about it’s useful commands then experiment by inspecting an image from local container storage.
+Have a look at the ```atomic-images(1)``` man page to read about it’s useful commands then experiment by inspecting an image from local container storage.
 Below are a few examples to get you started.

 ~~~shell
 # atomic images info mystery:latest